From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Simulations

-We consider settings of $n=100,$ $p=50, 100, 150$, and $T=5$, 10, 20, 40, 60, 80, 100, 120, 140, 160, varying from sparse to semi-dense to ultra-dense measurement schedules.
+We firstly consider settings of $n=100,$ $p=50, 100, 150$, and $T=5$, 10, 20, 40, 60, 80, 100, 120, 140, 160, 180.
 We ran each simulation 100 times.
-Figure~\ref{plot.sim} plots the average AveMISEs and MaxMISEs as functions of the sampling frequency $T$ for the estimated mean and covariance functions.
-A few apparent patterns are observable from Figure~\ref{plot.sim}.
-First, both MaxMISEs and AveMISEs display a similar trend as $T$ increases from $5$ to $160,$ with a steep decline followed by a slight decrease and then a period of stability.
-Such trend roughly corresponds to the three categories of ``sparse'', ``semi-dense'' and ``ultra-dense'', respectively.
-Second, while AveMISEs reflect the performance for univariate functional data, MaxMISEs gradually enlarges as $p$ increases from $50$ to $150,$ providing empirical evidence to support that the associated rates in high-dimensional settings all depend on $\log p$-based multiplicative factors.
-Additionally, it is observable that the high-dimensionlity causes the transition phase between semi-dense and ultra-dense functional data to slightly shift to the left.
-Third, compared to the results for the estimated mean functions, an increase in $T$ for sparse and semi-dense functional data leads to an enhanced reduction in relative MISEs for the covariance estimators.
-These observations further validate our established theoretical results in Section~\ref{sec.theory}.
+Figure~\ref{plot.sim1} plots the average AveMISE and MaxMISE as functions of $T$ for the estimated mean and covariance functions.
+We observe that both MaxMISE and AveMISE display a similar trend as $T$ increases with a steep decline followed by a slight decrease and then a period of stability.
+Such trend roughly corresponds to the three categories of ``sparse'', ``semi-dense'', and ``ultra-dense'', respectively.
+In addition, while AveMISE reflects the performance for univariate functional data, MaxMISE gradually enlarges as $p$ increases from $50$ to $150,$ providing empirical evidence to support that the associated $\log p$-based convergence rates in high-dimensional settings.